Continues from West Cross Route

 In the earliest drafts of the motorway, produced by the London County Council (LCC) in the early 1960s, the A10 motorway would have ended up on the North Cross Route at a new junction just east of Dalston.
 An alternative routing of the M11, running some miles west of its current line to follow the Lea Valley instead of the River Roding, could also have finished on the North Cross Route nearby.

 By the time Travers Morgan had their hands on the proposals, and were drawing up their consultant's report showing the final version of the route (which is the version described in detail above), both those proposals had been dropped.
 But others took their place.
-East of Camden, near the Caledonian Road, they produced designs for a free-flowing junction that would serve either the Proposed North London Radial, or the King's Cross Radial, or both — motorways running north to the outer reaches of the suburbs and south to the Pentonville Road.
+East of Camden, near the Caledonian Road, they produced designs for a free-flowing junction that would serve either the Possible North London Radial, or the King's Cross Radial, or both — motorways running north to the outer reaches of the suburbs and south to the Pentonville Road.

 Space was also made to accommodate an alternative line for the Eastern Avenue Extension, a major road that would carry traffic inwards from Hackney Wick to Angel.
 The main line of that route would have run parallel to part of the North Cross Route, along the edge of Victoria Park, but an alternative proposal avoided having two parallel motorways and the destruction of the park by bringing the Eastern Avenue route northwards to reach the North Cross Route at Dalston.

 Late in 1967, the Daily Express ran an article taking delight in the fact that Barbara Castle, then Minister for Transport, and her husband had just bought a new flat in John Spencer Square, Canonbury, which was directly overlooking the line of the North Cross Route.